srjturner/abdicate/README.md

 ### @Requires

-The @Requires annotation lists the logical names of the parameters to your function.
-These need not have any correspondence to the names of the method parameters, or to the module's own name or its path.
-The names just need to correspond to objects that can be provided by the Context - that is, to names specified in @Provides annotations, or explicitly registered.
+The @Requires annotation lists the _logical_ names of the values that will become the parameters to your function.
+These names can be anything as long as they correspond to objects that can be provided by the Context at runtime.
+That is, they must match names implicitly specified in @Provides annotations, or explicitly specified via Context#register().

 The value can be a simple string, for a single dependency: